-- While the seed pods of the species remain technically edible, the Jade Vine is not used for consumption.
-Due to the sheer beauty of the flowers, cultivators grow it mostly as an ornamental species.
+- While the seed pods of the species remain technically edible, the plant is not for consumption.
+It does have other uses, though.
+That’s true because of the sheer beauty of the flowers it produces.
+Cultivators grow it mostly as an ornamental species.

-- The IUCN does not have an official classification of the species, yet many experts consider it endangered due to its limited range and the threats it faces.
+- For now, the IUCN does not have a classification of the species on its Red List of Threatened Species.
+But, experts consider it endangered due to its limited range and the threats it faces.
 These primarily include habitat loss and climate change.

-- Finally, the species harbors yet another unusual distinction.
-Unlike the majority of flowering plants, a specific bat species forms the primary pollination of this species.
-Certain butterfly species also play a small role in its pollination.
+- The species has another unusual distinction, separating it from related species.
+Unlike the majority of plants, a specific bat species forms the primary pollination of this species.
+Certain butterfly species also play a small role in its pollination, however.

 Jade Vine Physical Description

-The bright and beautiful Jade Vine grows as a perennial vine that also doubles as a legume.
+The bright and beautiful Jade Vine evolved to grow as a perennial vine.
+Plus, the remarkable plant also has a fascinating trait.
+That holds true due to the fact that it doubles as a legume.
 The strong and fast-growing vines can attain lengths of as much as 59 ft (18 m).

-They cling to and climb on anything they encounter, which primarily consists of trees in their native environment.
-The leaves have a pale green color and consist of three leaflets.
+The impressively resourceful plant also clings to and climbs on virtually anything it encounters.
+This source of support primarily consists of various trees within its native environment.
+The leaves of the vine have a pale green color and consist of three leaflets.

-When these leaves fall, they turn to either a dark blue or purple.
-The seed pods rarely exceed 6 in (15 cm) in length and contain up to 15 seeds.
+When these leaves fall, a surprising transformation takes place.
+This holds true due to the fact that at that time, these turn to either a dark blue or purple in color.
+The seed pods of the Jade Vine rarely exceed 6 in (15 cm) in length.
+These often contain up to 15 seeds.

-Yet the flowers understandably garner the most attention.
-The claw-shaped blooms hang in trusses consisting of as many as 75 flowers.
-Furthermore, these trusses can reach lengths of as much as 9.8 ft (3 m).
+Yet the flowers of this visually stunning plant understandably garner the most attention.
+That’s partly because the claw-shaped blooms hang in trusses consisting of as many as 75 flowers.
+These remarkable trusses can reach lengths of as much as 9.8 ft (3 m).

 Jade Vine Distribution, Habitat, and Ecology

-Since the stunning Jade Vine grows natively only in the Philippines, their habitat remains quite restricted.
-Even there they only occur naturally in regions of montane and tropical forests.
-They appear most commonly either beside streams or in ravines, the latter for unknown reasons.
+Since the stunning Jade Vine grows natively only in the Philippines, its habitat is quite restricted.
+Even there specimens only occur in regions of montane and tropical forests.
+It appears most often beside streams or in ravines, the latter for unknown reasons.

-They have also been transplanted to a few other regions, including South Africa.
-In addition, the species has a strong presence in greenhouses and botanical gardens worldwide.
+This amazing species has also been transplanted to a few other regions of the world.
+This artificial distribution most notably includes the country of South Africa.
+The species further has a strong presence in greenhouses and botanical gardens worldwide.

-Generally, a mature vine requires about two years to flower and produce fruit.
-The plant grows prolifically in its native habitat, yet remains difficult to propagate in cultivation.
+A mature specimen of the Jade Vine further requires about two years to flower and produce fruit.
+Most commonly, the plant amazing grows prolifically in its native habitat.
+Unfortunately for those who attempt to grow it, it’s difficult to propagate in cultivation.